sruthy-kanth/sruthy-kanth/README.md

 <br/>

 > **Hi, I'm Sruthy.** My journey into tech started with curiosity and a willingness to try things I knew nothing about.
-Today, I'm a CS(AI) student who enjoys building projects, learning new technologies, and figuring out how ideas can be transformed into real solutions.
+I'm a CS(AI) student who enjoys building projects, learning new technologies, and figuring out how ideas can be transformed into real solutions.
 I believe the best way to learn is to create, experiment, and keep improving.

 <br/>